Web Site Design by Rainbo Design

 and d is a damping factor which compensates for endless loops, etc.

-What That Formula Means
+What The PageRank Formula Means

 Does PageRank Matter?